Why Gaussian Diffusion Models Fail on Discrete Data and How to Prevent It?: Introduction

 In recent years, diffusion models~\citep{diffusion_orig} have achieved state-of-the-art generation quality across continuous domains, including images~\citep{stable_diffusion}, audio~\citep{wavegrad}, and video~\citep{video_diffusion}, but extending them to discrete domains such as text, graphs, or molecules remains challenging.
 Consequently, autoregressive models~\citep{gpt3} remain the default for text generation, despite well-known drawbacks: left-to-right generation, one-token-at-a-time decoding, and the inability to revise earlier decisions.
 Diffusion models offer a path to alleviating these limitations.

 Existing diffusion-based text generation methods fall into two paradigms: discrete~\citep{d3pm, mdlm} and continuous~\citep{diffusion-lm, tencdm}.
-We focus on continuous approaches because they unify diffusion modeling across modalities and enable the reuse of techniques developed for continuous domains, such as classifier-free guidance~\citep{cls_free_guidance} and consistency distillation~\citep{luo2023latent}.
+In this work, we focus on continuous approaches because they do not suffer from the token factorization error \citep{lee2026flow, deschenaux2026the} and enable the reuse of techniques developed for continuous domains, such as classifier-free guidance~\citep{cls_free_guidance} and consistency distillation~\citep{luo2023latent}.

 The most common baseline represents text as a sequence of token embeddings and applies Gaussian diffusion in the resulting embedding space.
 However, since the underlying data distribution is discrete, this approach may be prone to errors, as we illustrate in Figure~\ref{fig:toy_example}.
 In the continuous case, clean data lie on a manifold, and the density transitions smoothly to a standard Gaussian.
 Small score-estimation errors rarely lead to irrecoverable failures, as they do not push the sampling trajectory off the manifold.
 In the discrete case, by contrast, the density $p(\mathbf{x}_t)$ separates into distinct modes centered at data points as $t \to 0$, and score-estimation errors combined with time discretization can trap samples between modes, yielding incorrect generations.
 While the training set is finite for both discrete and continuous domains, diffusion models on continuous data in the generalization regime recover the underlying distribution~\citep{consistency_dm, early_stopping_dm} and the data manifold~\citep{manifold_dm}, and thus do not exhibit similar issues.